Home

 The 1990s were a busy decade for Dell.

-In 1992, Michael Dell became the youngest CEO of a Fortune 500 company when Fortune included Dell in its list of 500 largest companies in the world.
+In 1992, Michael Dell became the youngest CEO of a Fortune 500 company when Fortune included Dell in its list of the 500 largest companies in the world.
 By this time, Dell had begun to test the waters in different sales channels.

 One such idea was to sell PCs in retailers like Walmart.
 Another idea was to sell PCs in computer superstores and warehouses.
-Unfortunately, neither of these ideas panned out for Dell, and ultimately they decided to stick to the direct-to-consumer model they were known for.
+Unfortunately, neither of these ideas panned out for Dell, and ultimately, they decided to stick to the direct-to-consumer model they were known for.

-Dell enjoyed slow and steady growth throughout the rest of the decade and, by 2004, it had surpassed every other PC manufacturer.
+Dell enjoyed slow and steady growth throughout the rest of the decade, and by 2004, it had surpassed every other PC manufacturer.
 While its competitors went bankrupt or were bought out during the “Dot Com Crash” around this time, Dell’s continued success catapulted them to number one.

 Exterior of Dell Inc. building, a US-based computer tech company